 Also click this link for more information

 on the International University of Religion, Empathy and Science

-UPDATED ON 11/16/13
+UPDATED ON 10/7/15

 The following are letters I

 Lumberjack dating from 2003.
 I took a 6 year break from

 the T-S published around 60 letters or more that I wrote between

 1992 and 1998.
 And between 1982 and 1990 the Del Norte

 Triplicate published over 100 letters I wrote when I lived

 “FISHER” DOESN’T GIVE ALL SIDES TO

 Anyone (student or professor) who has completed their general

 education requirements in critical thinking and the social

 “Antwone Fisher” which is a glorious success story about a

 As a survivor of child abuse I feel compelled to write about the

 other side of the story when it comes to therapists and survivors.

 critical thinking skills, and they are non-supportive of critical

 I found that in therapy, clients are not supposed to think

 critically about the schools of thought which therapists believe

 There can be a dark side to therapists which the public should

 science, especially when I discovered the difference between

 thinking, honesty, intelligence and discovery.